 The city has population around 220,000 and attracts bouth Australian and international tourists with its unique environment, rich heritage, numerous galleries and museums, festive events and festivals.
 Among the most popular is the annual "Sydney to Hobart Yacht Race".
 The race starts in Sydney NSW (on Boxing Day / the day after Christmas Day) and finishes in Port Hobart.
 The distance is approx 1170 km (730 ml).
 The yacht race is sponsored by Tasmania's Royal Yacht Club and is considered one of the world's most difficult ones.

-For season 2018-2019, a total of 125 cruise liner calls were scheduled at ports Hobart and Burnie, another 29 in Port Arthur, and 6 to anchor off the island's east coast (Wineglass Bay / Freycinet National Park).
+- For season 2018-2019, a total of 125 cruise liners were booked at ports Hobart and Burnie, another 29 in Port Arthur, and 6 to anchor off the island's east coast (Wineglass Bay / Freycinet National Park).

 Hobart cruise terminal